bobbicodes/bob/README.md

 Put the binary on your $PATH to install bob.
 Bob is under 15 KB, aiming to be the smallest fully-functional (see below) UTF-8 Encoder.

 # What I wanted:
-A minimal console-based text editor like Vim or Nano, written such that a beginning programmer (i.e. me!) can easily read it and understand how it works.
-Other so-called "minimal" editors still have loads of stuff like search and syntax-highlighting which, while useful, are not part of what I (for the purpose of this project) am considering minimal.
-Once we have the stupid little core in place with only basic functionality, we can work on adding features as plug-ins, because I always want this core version to exist.
+A truly minimal console-based text editor like Vim or Nano, written such that a beginning programmer (i.e. me!) can easily read it and understand how it works.
+Other so-called "minimal" editors still have loads of stuff like search and syntax-highlighting which are useful but unnecessary.

 # What I got:
 ![](https://github.com/porkostomus/bobs-text-editor/blob/master/shot-2018-03-25_23-08-51.png)